 Black History Month: Loney Clinton Gordon Contributes to the Development of the Vaccine Against Whooping Cough

 Loney Clinton Gordon was born in Arkansas in 1915.
 After moving to Michigan as a young girl, Ms. Gordon attended Michigan State College and earned a bachelor’s degree in home economics and chemistry in 1939.
 In 1944, after a short stint trying to be a dietitian, Ms. Gordon found her place at the Michigan Department of Health’s Grand Rapids laboratory.
 A short time after that, she worked with Pearl Kendrick and Grace Eldering (two female doctors) at the Western Michigan Laboratories.
-Their work involved the development of a viable vaccine against Bordetella pertussis (the bacteria that causes ).
+Their work involved the development of against Bordetella pertussis (the bacteria that causes ).

 From the Bentley Historical Library at the University of Michigan:

 “Throughout the 1940s, Kendrick’s team continued to improve the vaccine they created.
 A third woman in their lab, the African-American chemist Loney Gordon, isolated an especially virulent strain of pertussis that made an even more effective vaccine than the first.
 Kendrick and Eldering combined the vaccines for three diseases—diphtheria, pertussis, and tetanus—in order to spare children the pain of getting three shots at once.
 This work made Kendrick a world-renowned expert in pertussis and vaccine field trials, and she traveled widely as a consultant for the World Health Organization.”

 Loney Clinton Gordon would continue to work in laboratory medicine until her retirement in 1978.
 Michigan House Resolution No. 115 (1997) recognized her contribution to the development of the whooping cough vaccine: